kc108/js-zero-to-hero/README.md

 - may work in one browser & not another
 - writing Testing as you code is an important concept and should be done as a best practice

+### Debugging

+- 1. Debugger to use breakpoints
+- in Developer console, go-to 'Sources', then script.js